caltechlibrary/nlp/python-strings.md

 | `<` | is less than, in unicode order |
 | `<=` | is less than or equal to, in unicode order |

 > **Exercise:** Study this code to sort the words in 'The quick brown fox jumped over the lazy dog.'
-It is an exampe of the bubble
+It is an example of the bubble
 > sort algorithm, demonstrated here:

 | [Wikipedia](https://en.wikipedia.org/wiki/Bubble_sort#/media/File:Bubble-sort-example-300px.gif) [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0) |